ctrueden/ctrueden.github.io/_pages/deus/CharPrivateJon.md

 __Void Echoes (Su):__ At 2nd level, the Ascendant can tap into the Void to mentally destabilize his enemies.
 As a standard action once per day, the Ascendant emits a psionic scream affecting all enemies within a radius of 25 feet per Ascendant level.
 Those affected must succeed at a Will save (DC 10 + Ascendant level + Cha modifier) or be stunned for one round.

 __Void Reflex (Su):__ At 3rd level, the Ascendant develops an instinctual ability to retreat to the Void when in danger.
 Whenever the Ascendant would normally be destroyed, he is instead shunted to the Void, where he regains one wound point per minute.
 He remains until fully healed, at which point his body is reconstructed back in reality at the location he previously occupied.
-Note that effects such as ''[http://www.d20srd.org/srd/spells/dimensionalAnchor.htm|dimensional anchor]'' block the reflex from functioning, so it is still possible, though difficult, to permanently kill the Ascendant.
+Note that effects such as ''[dimensional anchor](http://www.d20srd.org/srd/spells/dimensionalAnchor.htm)'' block the reflex from functioning, so it is still possible, though difficult, to permanently kill the Ascendant.

 __Commune with the Void (Su):__ At 4th level, the Ascendant may occasionally commune with the Void itself to obtain brief answers to questions.
 The Ascendant may invoke this ability once per week, and may ask a number of questions equal to half his class level.
 The answers are always brief, and from the perspective of the Void.

 __Annihilation (Ex):__ At 5th level, the Ascendant gains the ability to shift an object's destruction back in time.
 If the Ascendant uses Destruction magic to eliminate something, he may spend an action point to destroy the object back through the time stream for a number of rounds up to his class level.
 He incurs an amount of vacuity (see below) equal to the number of rounds back in time the object's destruction occurred.

 __Time Stop (Su):__ At 6th level, the Ascendant begins to understand the true timelessness that is the Void.
 Once per day, he may step into the Void, remain there for 1d4+1 rounds of perceived time, then step back out again at the exact same point in time and space.
-Effectively, this ability functions as the spell ''[http://www.d20srd.org/srd/spells/timeStop.htm|time stop]'', but with the Ascendant shifting himself out of both time and space.
+Effectively, this ability functions as the spell ''[time stop](http://www.d20srd.org/srd/spells/timeStop.htm)'', but with the Ascendant shifting himself out of both time and space.

 __Void Duplicate (Su):__ At 7th level, the Ascendant is capable of assisting his past self with critical but short tasks.
 His future self steps into the Void and steps out back in time.
-This ability functions similarly to the ''[http://www.d20srd.org/srd/epic/spells/timeDuplicate.htm|time duplicate]'' spell, but the duplicate can come from further in the future (although the duplicate may only remain in the shifted time stream for one round).
+This ability functions similarly to the ''[time duplicate](http://www.d20srd.org/srd/epic/spells/timeDuplicate.htm)'' spell, but the duplicate can come from further in the future (although the duplicate may only remain in the shifted time stream for one round).
 Relying on this power is dangerous, however; the Ascendant suffers an amount of vacuity (see below) equal to the number of rounds back in time the future self travels.
 The vacuity is incurred after the duplicate returns to the normal time stream.
 (The &quot;past self&quot; feels a mounting pressure in his mind as time passes before he has traveled back in time to help himself--the longer he takes to do so, the more mental anguish he ultimately feels.)

 __Void Mastery:__ At 8th level, the Ascendant fully realizes the nature of the Void and existence itself.
 He may use all of his Void abilities at will (and without spending any action points), although he still incurs vacuity (see below) as normal.
 However, he no longer needs to make a Fortitude save to avoid being stunned, nor does he suffer any vitality damage from vacuity incurred.
 In addition, he recovers from vacuity incurred at twice the normal rate.

-!!!-Vacuity
+### Vacuity

 The Void exists outside of time and space, but the fabric of reality is sturdily woven, and resists being circumnavigated in the manner employed by the Void Ascendant.
 When the Ascendant does something particularly in opposition to reality's rules, he may incur vacuity points.